DeonEmyr/powerbi-dynamic-urls-sharepoint-list-data/README.md

-# powerbi-dynamic-urls-sharepoint-list-data
+# PowerBI / Fabric: Dynamic URLs With Sharepoint List Data using PowerQueryM
-PowerBI - Ingest from multiple SharePoints using Dynamic URLs - PowerQueryM
+PowerBI - Ingest from multiple SharePoints using Dynamic URLs.

-Welcome to the PowerBI Import Data from Dynamic URLs wiki!

 * Imagine if you had to import SharePoint list data from multiple SharePoint lists from a single SharePoint site.
 * The SharePoint List structure is the same across the site and you need a query to cycle through all the lists to pull out all the data for reporting.